atosorigin/bullsequana-edge-system-management/zabbix/readme.md

 ### install Atos templates
 Available Atos templates:
 - **template-atos_openbmc-lld-zbxv4.xml**: should be applied on all Atos mipockets
-- **template-atos_openbmc-rsyslog-zbxv4.xml**: shoudl be applied only on the zabbix server
+- **template-atos_openbmc-rsyslog-zbxv4.xml**: should be applied only on the zabbix server

 To install it:
 1. Copy the templates from <install_dir>\zabbix\server\externalscripts\ to a **local path on you client computer running the browser**